tntconcept/binnacle-front/README.md

 We have different types of tests:

-- **Unit**: This tests should make heavy use of mocking and focus on specific functionality that would be difficult to tests using integration tests.
+- **Unit**: This tests should make heavy use of mocking and focus on specific functionality that would be difficult to test using integration tests.
 - **Integration**: This is our preferred way of testing.
 We use [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/overview) for this.
 We mock the repositories, replacing them with fakes.
 We test functionality.
 - **E2E**: These are mainly to provide tests that cover whole flows spanning different pages and functionalities that are key to the app.